 Household Waste Storage and Presentation Bye Laws

-Waste Storage & Presentation Bye Laws adopted by Roscommon County Council will come into force on 1st March 2008.
-The Byelaws are required for the proper management of waste collection and to ensure that environmental pollution is not caused by the operation of waste collection services in County Roscommon.
+Waste Storage & Presentation Bye Laws have been adopted by Roscommon County Council.
+The Bye Laws are required for the proper management of waste collection and to ensure that environmental pollution is not caused by the operation of waste collection services in County Roscommon.

 They have been introduced so that they may facilitate efficient collection of waste, separation of waste at source and to make it an offence to interfere with other people's waste.

-- All householders must present waste for collection if they are on a collection route or retain all records i.e. receipts/dockets as proof of the proper disposal of their household waste.
+All householders must present waste for collection if they are on a collection route or retain all records i.e. receipts/dockets as proof of the proper disposal of their household waste.
+Litter Wardens continue to carry out spot checks on households to insure compliance

 Landlord & Tenant